tango-controls/rfc/2/README.md

 **Note**: Future specification may remove 'SHALL have' requirements for State and Status commands.

-* The Device SHALL have one unique identifier which represents its Name
+* The Device SHALL have one unique identifier which represents its Device Name

 ### Naming convention

-* The Device's Name SHALL use the following convention:
+* The Device Name SHALL use the following convention:

 ``` ABNF
 device-name = domain "/" family "/" member